Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Experimental Results

 \section{Experimental Results}

 In this section, we evaluate the proposed algorithm on several image restoration tasks including image deblurring, dehazing, super-resolution, and deraining.
-Due to the comprehensive experiments conducted, we only show a small portion of the results in the main paper.
-More results and applications are included in the supplementary material.
-The trained models, datasets, and source code will be made available at \url{https://sites.google.com/site/jspanhomepage/physicsgan/}.
+We show the main experimental results in the main paper and present more analysis as well as applications in the supplementary material.
+The trained models, datasets, source code, and supplementary material are available at \url{https://jspan.github.io/projects/physicsgan/}.